Camp Ariel Sharon: History

-The project was formulated by the Planning Directorate of the Israel Defense Forces in 2002 as part of a multi-year plan.
-The cornerstone was laid on December 1, 2003 and the project was approved by the Israeli cabinet in April 2007.
+The Planning Directorate of the Israel Defense Forces in 2002 formulated the project as part of a multi-year plan.
+The cornerstone was laid on December 1, 2003, and the Israeli cabinet approved the project in April 2007.

 The headquarters of the base was inaugurated in November 2014.
 The Adjutant Corps School will move into the base in February 2015, followed by the Military Police School.

 Planning and construction

 The View to the Negev concern, which comprises Minrav, Binat and Electra, is building the project and will maintain it for 25 years, at a cost of NIS 12 billion, under a private-public partnership.

-The base was designed overall by the architect Ofer Kolker.
+The architect Ofer Kolker designed the base overall.
 Participating architectural firms include Zarhi Architects, Bar Hana Architects and the architect Shlomo Gendler.

 The complex is planned to consist of 120 buildings.
-This includes 31 residential buildings, a dining room and kitchen, conference hall, commercial center, 12 schools, 12 technical workshops and logistics centers, 11 electrical substations, and some synagogues.
+This includes 31 residential buildings, a dining room and kitchen, a conference hall, a commercial center, 12 schools, 12 technical workshops and logistics centers, 11 electrical substations, and some synagogues.

 The City of Training Bases will be largely closed to private vehicles.
 A bike share program is being considered for the permanent staff of the base to get around.
 The base itself will be served by a transportation hub that will replace the existing hub in Camp Natan (Beersheba), and later by a railway line.

 Environmental planning

 The planning was made around the Sekher Stream which passes through the base.
 A hill was created from the excess earth dug up during construction.
-Thousands of trees and over 100,000 plants in total will be planted throughout the base.
-According to the landscape architect Izzy Blanc, the base will largely resemble an urban park.
-All of the water that will be used to water the plants will be reclaimed water.
+Thousands of trees and over 100,000 plants will be planted throughout the base.
+According to landscape architect Izzy Blanc, The base will largely resemble an urban park.
+The water used to water the plants will be reclaimed water.

-Each building in the campus will have an energy usage meter, and planners hope that this will encourage conservation among soldiers.
+Each building on the campus will have an energy usage meter, and planners hope this will encourage conservation among soldiers.